 To insulate and fill enclosed spaces (voids) between timber or metal studs, joists or rafters.
-Fills all the space available flowing into and around any awkward or inaccessible area leaving no uninsulated air gaps.
+The woodfibre fills all the space available flowing into and around any awkward or inaccessible area leaving no uninsulated air gaps.

 Use it on

 Timber frame walls, roofs and floors.
 It can also be used in lofts.

 Thermofibre is a carbon negative fibrous insulation material that can be blown-in to enclosed spaces in timber frame wall, roof, floor and ceiling structures.
 It can also be used in lofts as a loose covering of wood fibre blown over the ceiling joists.
 Fibrous insulation like Thermofibre can achieve excellent continuous insulation with no air gaps between the insulation, timbers or metal frame elements.
 Services like pipes and cables and awkward shapes can also be fully insulated with no gaps.